 File sharing through chat in Microsoft Teams is great!
 That’s because all of your team’s files are stored in one place—the Files tab:

 At any moment in time, I can go back to my chat with Patty and view our shared files.
 Awesome, right?

 You’re probably wondering where the files are actually stored.
 Well, look no further:

 Any files I share with Patty are stored in my OneDrive for Business, and vice versa.

-Last up is the Files tab.
-It’s pretty straightforward—you can view all of your, and your teams’/channels’, recent files and downloads.
+Files is pretty straightforward—you can view all of your, and your teams’/channels’, recent files and downloads.

 You can also now add a cloud storage service to Teams, including:

 Simply click Files on the left side of the app, then select Add cloud storage and choose your cloud storage service from the list.

 I love that this new feature lets you integrate even more third party services and tools.
 You’ve got to hand it to Microsoft—they recognize that the main goal is getting the job done, regardless of which tools you choose to use.

 External sharing in Microsoft Teams